MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

     | top 5 by WatchEvents
     ```

-### Use the Data Source parameter
+### Use the data source parameter

-Data source parameters contain dashboard data source values.
-They allow you to select a data source for the tiles and paramaeters using it.
+Once you have [added data sources](azure-data-explorer-dashboards.md#add-data-source) to your dashboard, you can create a parameter that selects one or more of the available data sources.
+This parameter can be used in tiles and other parameters.

 #### Create a data source parameter